What's going on with Twin Cities locks and dams?

 The first two are roughly a half-mile apart on either side of the Stone Arch Bridge in downtown Minneapolis.

-The Upper St. Anthony Falls lock and dam is the uppermost dam on the Mississippi River.
+The Upper St. Anthony Falls lock and dam is the uppermost navigation dam on the Mississippi River.
 The U.S. Army Corps of Engineers owns the lock, which has been closed to boat traffic since 2015 to reduce the spread of invasive carp (learn more about FMR's involvement).
 St. Anthony Falls flows over a concrete dam and spillway owned by Xcel Energy and used for hydropower production.

 Just downstream of Upper St. Anthony Falls is the Lower St. Anthony Falls lock and dam.
 The Corps owns both the lock and dam at Lower St. Anthony Falls and leases the hydropower generation rights for the dam.

-Eight miles further downstream, the Ford lock and dam (known officially as Lock and Dam No. 1) spans Minneapolis and St. Paul near Minnehaha and Hidden Falls parks.
+Roughly 5 and a half miles further downstream, the Ford lock and dam (known officially as Lock and Dam No. 1) spans Minneapolis and St. Paul near Minnehaha and Hidden Falls parks.
 The Corps owns this lock and dam and leases the hydropower generation rights for the dam, which originally powered the nearby Ford Motor Company assembly plant.

 Click the yellow dot and zoom in to see a photo of the locks and dams mentioned in this article.